2021 Polestar 2 Review

 fuel economy

-The EPA estimates the Polestar 2 has a driving range of 233 miles.
-On our real-world highway route, which is a 200-mile loop that we travel at a steady 75 mph.
-Our 2 traveled 190 miles on a full charge, which aligns with the Audi e-Tron and Chevy Bolt we’ve tested, but behind the Model 3 Long Range that managed 230 miles.
-The government also lists the Polestar’s combined MPGe at 92.
+According to EPA estimates, the Polestar 2 has a driving range of 233 miles.
+In real-world highway testing on a 200-mile loop at a steady 75 mph, the Polestar 2 achieved a distance of 190 miles on a full charge, aligning with the results achieved by the Audi e-Tron and Chevy Bolt.
+However, it falls short compared to the Model 3 Long Range, which managed 230 miles.
+The Polestar 2’s combined MPGe is rated at 92 by the government.

 Related posts